Flashcard-Fluency-Routes/KoreanVocabularyApp/README.md

 # Korean Vocabulary App

 A client-side Korean vocabulary learning app built around location-based flashcards tied to real places in Seoul.
-Users study vocabulary words in the geographic context where they would naturally encounter them, virtually travelling the Seoul Metro system between locations.
+Users study vocabulary words in the geographic context where they would naturally encounter them, virtually travelling the Seoul Metro system between locations, while at the same time getting familiar with the Seoul Metro station locations.

 ## Features